 - Bonus work: get certification from the National Association for Home Care and Hospice (NAHC).

 Certificate training programs in the laboratory sciences normally take about 1 year to complete.
 You can definitely use this training as a starting point for more schooling and advanced degrees in the field.
-The average yearly salary for medical laboratory technicians was $51,770 in May 2017.
-Entry level earned about $29K, and the top 10 % earned almost $80K.
+The mean salary for medical laboratory technicians was $59,130 in 2022.
+Entry level techs earned about $35,220, and the top 10 % earned $84,670.

 How Long it Takes to Become a Lab Technician